"The God Who Is There" Series

 Then Lamech took for himself two wives: the name of one was Adah, and the name of the second was Zillah (Genesis 4:19).

-And as for Seth, to him also a son was born; and he named him Enosh (in the Hebrew, "and he called his name (mv, shem) 'Enosh.'"
+And as for Seth, to him also a son was born; and he called his name (mv, shem) 'Enosh.'"
 Then men began to call on the name (mv, shem) of the LORD (hwhy Yahuwah).
+Genesis 4:26

 And he called his name (mv, shem) Noah, saying, "This one will comfort us concerning our work and the toil of our hands, because of the ground which the LORD (hwhy Yahuwah) has cursed" (Genesis 5:29).